Darren Johnson: Political career

 Johnson joined the Green Party in 1987 at the age of 20 "after the Chernobyl Disaster", which "had a big impact" on him.
 He was Male Principal Speaker of the party in 2002.

 According to the Knitting Circle (a website with "resources on lesbian and gay issues"), his campaigning experience includes infiltrating "the military base at Aldershot dressed as Ivan the Terrible during an arms fair.
 He was saluted by the guards as he drove through the gates in a large limousine with tinted windows.
 He tried to buy arms with Monopoly money".

 London Assembly member

 In 2000, Johnson was elected to the inaugural London Assembly as part of a three-strong Green Group, including Jenny Jones AM and Victor Anderson (who resigned in March 2003 and was replaced by Noel Lynch for the remainder of the term).
 The 2004 elections would see the Greens lose the seat held by Lynch, leaving Johnson and Jones as the two remaining members of the Green Group.
 Both won re-election in the 2008 election, when the Greens held on to their two seats.
-He served as Deputy Chair of the Assembly 2008-09 and was elected Chair of the Assembly in May 2009.
+He served as Deputy Chair of the Assembly 2008–09 and again in 2012–13 and was elected Chair of the Assembly in May 2009 and again in 2013.